2017 Benelect Guide - Medical

 The SuperMed Plus PPO allows you full access to medical care from any physician or hospital in the provider network (Provider Search).
 Medical Mutual of Ohio (MMO) offers SuperMed Plus, which utilizes an extensive network of hospitals and physicians, but the ultimate choice of providers is yours.
 SuperMed Plus also includes coverage for medical emergencies in your area, or wherever you travel.
 For more information view the MMO health benefits FAQ (pdf) or visit SuperMed PPO online at mmoh.com.View the Medical Mutual Supermed Plus Certificate of Coverage - Plan 1 (pdf) or the Medical Mutual Supermed Plus Certificate of Coverage - Plan 2 (pdf)

-Prescription coverage for both PPO plans is through a separate pharmacy benefit management (PBM) carrier, Caremark.
-Visit caremark.com or search the Drug List.
-If you are taking a long-term medication, the plan allows two 30-day fills for a low co-payment at any pharmacy in the CVS Caremark netowrk.
-If you continue to get 30-day fills after that, you will pay a higher copay.
+Prescription coverage for both PPO plans is through a separate pharmacy benefit management (PBM) carrier, Caremark (www.caremark.com).
+If you are taking a long-term medication, the plan allows two 30-day fills for a low co-payment at any pharmacy in the CVS Caremark network.
+If you continue to get 30-day fills after that, you will pay a higher co-pay.
 With Maintenance Choice, you can avoid paying more for your long-term medication(s) by having 90-day supplies filled through the mail order pharmacy or at your local CVS pharmacy.